Consensys/truffle-security/README.md

 ## Set `MYTHX` environment variables.

+A user account is required top use the MythX API.
+To get your free account, you have to visit the the [MythX website](https://mythx.io) with a web3-enabled browser.
+Check out the [MythX getting started guide](https://docs.mythx.io/en/latest/main/getting-started.html) for detailed instructions.

-Get an ETH address from [MetaMask](https://metamask.io).
-Set the following enviromment variables, adjust for your ETH address and password:
+Once you have set up an account set the following enviromment variables to your ETH address and password:

 ```bash
 export MYTHX_ETH_ADDRESS=0x1234567891235678900000000000000000000000